Real Time Streaming – Apache Kafka

 SOC 2 Certified

-Instaclustr brings the SOC 2 Certified Managed Apache Kafka providing externally audit assurance that we manage the security and availability of your cluster to industry best practice.
+Instaclustr brings SOC 2 Managed Apache Kafka providing externally audit assurance that we manage the security and availability of your cluster to industry best practice.
 Our SOC2 program includes security and availability considerations in our design, continually reviewing and testing, monitoring the environment and having a suitable response capability.

 Instaclustr Managed Apache Kafka